Environmental Evaluation and Global Development Institutions

 The book will be most suitable for graduate-level, specialized study in a variety of disciplines such as environmental and development economics, political science, international relations, geography, sociology, and social anthropology.

 The Open Access version of this book, available at http://www.taylorfrancis.com, has been made available under a Creative Commons Attribution-Non Commercial-No Derivatives 4.0 license.

 Table of Contents

 Geeta Batra is Chief Evaluation Officer and Deputy Director of the Independent Evaluation Office (IEO) of the Global Environment Facility (GEF), Washington, DC, USA.
-Geeta has 24 years of experience in international development across the World Bank, International Finance Corporation and the Global Environment Facility.
-She spent 8 years in advisory and lending operations, and 16 years in evaluation.
-Geeta has applied a spectrum of evaluation methods to enhance quality and use of evaluations to improve program design, development outcomes and sustainability.
+Geeta has 24 years of experience in international development across the World Bank, International Finance Corporation, and the Global Environment Facility.
+She spent eight years in advisory and lending operations, and 16 years in evaluation.
+Geeta has applied a spectrum of evaluation methods to enhance quality and use of evaluations to improve program design, development outcomes, and sustainability.